-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 The other possibility is that your content is poorly written overall or simply isn’t something your audience cares about.

-Consider hiring a freelance copywriter or content strategist who can help you revamp your ideas into powerful content that converts.
+Consider hiring a freelance copywriter (like me!) or content strategist who can help you transform your ideas into powerful content that converts.

-9. Bad or Obnoxious UX
+9. Bad Or Obnoxious UX

 Are you bombarding people with ads, pop-up surveys, and email subscribe buttons?